python-social-auth/social-docs/docs/pipeline.rst

         'social_core.pipeline.user.user_details',
     )

+It is also possible to define pipelines on a per backend basis by defining a setting such as ``SOCIAL_AUTH_TWITTER_PIPELINE``.
+Backend specific pipelines will override the non specific pipelines (i.e. the default pipeline and ``SOCIAL_AUTH_PIPELINE``).

 Each pipeline function will receive the following parameters:
     * Current strategy (which gives access to current store, backend and request)
     * User ID given by authentication provider